zaczap/bios201/Workshop2/README.md

 samtools index bam_pass2/Norm1_Aligned.out.sorted.bam
 ```
+If you're using a Mac, you can skip this next step.
+If you're running PuTTY on
+Windows, you'll need to install [Xming](https://sourceforge.net/projects/xming/files/latest/download), an
+X11 forwarding client.
+Once you've installed Xming, open
+a new PuTTY window and log in to corn as usual, except on the initial PuTTY
+window, after typing in username<nolink>@corn.stanford.edu, then go to Connection -\> SSH -\> X11 and check the box labeled "Enable X11 forwarding".
+Then press
+the "Open" button to open an SSH connection with X11 forwarding, used for
+showing graphical interfaces over a remote connection.

 Then we want to launch IGV.
 To do this on corn, open a new terminal window
 and `ssh` again, this time providing -X. Then run through the remaining